-Jacopo Gnisci is a PhD candidate at the School of Oriental and African Studies in London.
+Jacopo Gnisci is a PhD candidate and GTA at the School of Oriental and African Studies in London.
 His research focuses on the iconography of the Passion in Ethiopian Art.
-He is also the Editor-in-Chief of News File, the journal of the Anglo-Ethiopian Society, and of Polyvocia.
+He is also the Editor of News File, the journal of the Anglo-Ethiopian Society.

 - Jacopo Gnisci, A museum on Ethiopia and on the Adventurous Life of a Missionary that Lived there for Thirty-five Years.

 - Jacopo Gnisci, Continuity And Tradition: The Prominent Role Of Cyrillian Christology In Fifteenth Century Ethiopia.

 - Jacopo Gnisci, An Ethiopian Icon from a Private Collection in Florence.

 - Jacopo Gnisci, Book Review: Osvaldo Raineri, Il Signore delle Chiavi: Scritti Etiopici sull’ Apostolo Pietro, (Roma: Orientalia Christiana, 2012), pp. 348.

 - Jacopo Gnisci, Exhibition Review: Æthiopia Porta Fidei: I Colori dell’Africa Cristiana.
 Vicenza, Museo Diocesano, 27 October 2012 - 24 February 2013.